 - 30% of undergraduate students participate in the co-op program, which is the largest voluntary co-op program in the nation.

-- Accepted students for Fall 2017 come from 47 states and 55 countries.
+- Accepted students for Fall 2019 come from 45 states and 78 nations.

 This Georgia Tech coin was created to commemorate Wayne Clough's 14 years as president of Georgia Tech.
 The other side of the coin reads: G. Wayne Clough President 1994-2008.